o3de/o3de.org/content/docs/userguide/editor/toolbar-bottom.md

 ---
-description: ' View status, lock selection, cursor position and transform status, and so on with the bottom toolbar in &ALYlong;. '
+description: ' View status, lock selection, cursor position and transform status, and so on with the bottom toolbar in Amazon Lumberyard. '
 title: Using the Bottom Toolbar
 ---
 # Using the Bottom Toolbar {#lumberyard-editor-toolbar-bottom}